viettd14/DETECTION-AND-MITIGATION-DDOS-ATTACKS-IN-SDN/README.md

 [9] PÉREZ-DÍAZ1, J.A., VALDOVINOS, I.A., KIM-KWANG RAYMOND CHOO 3, D.Z., 2020.
 Flexible sdn-based architecture for identifying and mitigating low-rate ddos attacks using machine learning.
 IEEE Access 8, 99. doi:10.1109/ACCESS.2020.3019330.

+## Acknowledgement
+<a name="acknowledgement"></a>
+This research was supported by The VNUHCM-University of Information Technology’s Scientific Research Support Fund.